 Resource Conservation and Recovery Act – RCRA

 In 1992, DTSC received authorization from the United States Environmental Protection Agency (U.S. EPA) to implement the Resource Conservation and Recovery Act (RCRA), Subtitle C requirements and the associated regulations.
 Receiving authorization from the U.S. EPA means that DTSC is the primary authority enforcing the RCRA hazardous waste requirements in California.
 RCRA Subtitle C establishes standards for the generation, transportation, treatment, storage, and disposal of hazardous waste in the United States.
+Since receiving its base authorization, DTSC has requested and received authorization to implement additional parts of the federal program.

-Authorization Application Notice:
+Authorization Application Update:

-Since 1992, DTSC has requested and received authorization to implement additional parts of the federal program.
-To learn more about RCRA or to get more information about California’s authorization status including past authorization requests, go to U.S. EPA’s Resources Conservation and Recovery Act page.
+To learn more about RCRA or to get more information about California’s authorization status including past authorization requests, go to U.S. EPA’s Resource Conservation and Recovery Act page.